-The current limit threshold can be set via the I2C/SMBus interface.
+The current limit threshold can be set via the $I^2C/SMBus$ interface.
 Please refer to Application Note AN13 for further details on setting current limit parameters.

-5.10 Loop Compensation DataSheet 4U.com
+5.10 Loop Compensation

-The ZL2005 operates as a voltage-mode synchronous buck controller with a fixed frequency PWM scheme.
-Although the ZL2005 uses a digital control loop, it operates much like a traditional analog PWM controller.
-See Figure 15 for a simplified block diagram of the ZL2005 control loop, which differs from an analog control loop by the constants in the PWM and compensation blocks.
+The ZL2005P operates as a voltage-mode synchronous buck controller with a fixed frequency PWM scheme.
+Although the ZL2005P uses a digital control loop, it operates much like a traditional analog PWM controller.
+See Figure 19 for a simplified block diagram of the ZL2005P control loop, which differs from an analog control loop by the constants in the PWM and compensation blocks.
 As in the analog controller case, the compensation block compares the output voltage to the desired voltage reference and compensation zeros are added to keep the loop stable.
 The resulting integrated error signal is used to drive the PWM logic, converting the error signal into a duty cycle value to drive the external MOSFETs.

-Figure 15.
+Figure 19.
 Control Loop Block Diagram

-In the ZL2005, the compensation zeros are set by configuring the FC0 and FC1 pins or via the $I^2C/SMBus$ interface once the user has calculated the required settings.
-This method eliminates the inaccuracies due to the component tolerances associated with using external resistors and capacitors.
-Most applications can be served by using the pin-strap compensation settings listed in Table 21.
-These settings will yield a conservative crossover frequency at a fixed fraction of the switching frequency ($f{Sw}/20$) and 60° of phase margin.
+In the ZL2005P, the compensation zeros are set by configuring the FC0 pin or via the I2C/SMBus interface once the user has calculated the required settings.
+Most applications can be served by using the pin-strap compensation settings listed in Table 24.
+These settings will yield a conservative crossover frequency.
+The parameters of the feedback compensation can also be set using the I2C/SMBus interface.
+A sofware (CompZL^{TM)} is also available from Zilker Labs to calculate automatically the compensation parameters.